locoframework/loco-rails/README.md

 ### Argument: Loco-JS depends on jQuery, but we don't need jQuery, anymore.

 **Answer:** Look at this [site](http://youmightnotneedjquery.com), for example.
 Almost always, you need to write more code to accomplish the same goal.
 And what we do, as developers, to write less code?
 We create private methods.
 We write another specialized classes.
 And we use 3rd party libraries.
-So, until no-jQuery approach will require to write longer code, I'll be with jQuery.
+So, until no-jQuery approach will require you to write longer code, I'll stick with jQuery.
 But, I agree, that be dependent on sth is not good and *less dependencies* is better.

-### Argument: Loco-JS is developed in CoffeeScript, but current standard is ES6.
+### Argument: Loco-JS is developed in CoffeeScript, but some say that the current standard is ES6.

 **Answer:** Yeah, it's CoffeeScript.
 But you know what - it's developed in CoffeScript...
 Then, compiled to JavaScript...
 Then, concatenated to one file...
 And then, I inherit from those plain JavaScript objects (base *"classes"*) in my app written in CoffeeScript.
 How cool is that?
 You should be able to do sth similiar with ES6.
 But, I haven't tried that.